Book a Demo!

 /*

-* Remove a zfs_snapentry_t from both the zfs_snapshots_by_name and
+* Remove a zfs_snapentry_t from the zfs_snapshots_by_name tree and

-* zfs_snapshots_by_objsetid trees.
-Upon removal a reference is dropped,
+* zfs_snapshots_by_objsetid tree (if not pending).
+Upon removal a

 */